Have you been told that you need orthotics?

 Do you know of others who have orthotics and think it may benefit you?

 Most people have heard of orthotics/insoles/inserts, but don’t know what they are or how they can be used to help their feet.

-We have put together a blog which covers all you need to know about orthotics!
-In this blog we will discuss what orthotics are, what they’re used for and who can benefit from them.
+We have put together a blog that covers all you need to know about orthotics!
+In this blog, we will discuss what orthotics are, what they’re used for and who can benefit from them.
 We’ll also tell you how we assess and fit our clients with orthotics.

 What Are Orthotics & How Do They Work?

 Orthotics are devices that can be put into your shoes to help support your feet.

 There are many different types of orthotics, ranging from simple options available at chemists to custom orthotics that are created specifically for your feet.

 They are designed to help to support the structures in your feet, particularly those that are weak, injured or are not functioning properly.

 Orthotics help to place your feet in a proper alignment to allow them to move in the most effective way.